-To help Associates internalize this Code and better inform the inevitable judgments that must be made as we strive to achieve the mission, Associates embrace the following core principles for implementing the Code ("Core Principles"), which Principles both incorporate and supplement the credo that guides our work more broadly:
+To help Associates internalize this Code and better inform the inevitable judgments that must be made as we strive to make Ewing Kauffman's philanthropic vision real, Associates embrace the following core principles for implementing the Code ("Core Principles"), which Principles both incorporate and supplement the credo that guides our work more broadly:

-- We are privileged to do this work. - We will treat others as we want to be treated, with respect, concern, courtesy, humility, openness, and responsiveness. - We will pursue excellence in everything we do and how we do it, recognizing that such excellence often must be driven from within each of us. - We will responsibly and efficiently recognize and pursue opportunities, think creatively, and take thoughtful action. - We will foster a culture of honesty and integrity. - We will be loyal to the School's mission and will avoid conflicts of interest. - We will make prudent, wise, thoughtful, and leveraged use of all of the School's assets reputation, ideas, networks, personnel, and money. - We will promote preventing, detecting, and quickly addressing violations of the School's standards of ethical conduct. - We will be accountable to and transparent with each other while still respecting needs for confidentiality. - We respect the roles and responsibilities of the School Board in governing the School, will provide it with relevant information, and will follow the policies it adopts.
+- We are privileged to do this work. - We will treat others as we want to be treated, with respect, concern, courtesy, humility, openness, and responsiveness. - We will pursue excellence in everything we do and how we do it, recognizing that such excellence often must be driven from within each of us.

+- We will responsibly and efficiently recognize and pursue opportunities, think creatively, and take thoughtful action. - We will foster a culture of honesty and integrity. - We will be loyal to the School's mission and will avoid conflicts of interest. - We will make prudent, wise, thoughtful, and leveraged use of all of the School's assets reputation, ideas, networks, personnel, and money. - We will promote preventing, detecting, and quickly addressing violations of the School's standards of ethical conduct. - We will be accountable to and transparent with each other while still respecting needs for confidentiality. - We respect the roles and responsibilities of the School Board in governing the School, will provide it with relevant information, and will follow the policies it adopts. - We respect the role the Foundation's Board of Trustees in protecting the legacy of Mr. Kauffman and the reputation of the Foundation's affiliated entities in carrying out that Legacy and will work in good faith with the Trustees in implementing the School's vision.

 The School is committed to making sure that those who do its work and represent it know and understand the Code, including these Core Principles.
 Toward that end, the School will conduct regular training sessions, recognizing that many applications of the Code will involve situations that may not have been or be able to be specifically covered in formal training sessions.
 Consequently, the School encourages people to raise questions, concerns, and reports as provided for in Section IV below.